ignViralX/JailbreakUtilities/README.md

 ## Quick Start

-The only required installations to utilize this repository is `python3` This repository is divided into two folders.
+The only required installations to utilize this repository is `python3`
-> Standalone

-This folder contains standalone wrappers and tools that can be directly copied and pasted into your own code and function seamlessly.
-They are built to function just out of their file and do not have any other hard file dependencies.
-Look in this folder if you are just looking for inspiration or to take some scripts for yourself.
+This repository contains standalone wrappers and tools that can be directly copied and pasted into your own code and function seamlessly.
+They are built to function just out of their file and do not have any other hard file dependencies, thus making it great for finding inspiration or just getting quick code excerpts.

 ## Features